Largest bipartite sub-matchings of a random ordered matching or a problem with socks: Introduction

 As for the former task, note that the random variable $Y$ equals the size of the largest \emph{bipartite} sub-matching of $\rm(n)$, that is, a sub-matching consisting of edges whose all left-ends precede all right-ends.
 Equivalently, a bipartite matching is one with the interval chromatic number equal to 2 (see, e.g., \cite{FJKMV} for definition).
 In the word notation, a \emph{bipartite} ordered matching is just a Gauss word whose second half is a permutation of the first half, as it happens, for instance, in the word $ABCDBDAC$.
 There is yet another alternative definition of bipartite matchings in terms of forbidden sub-structures.
 Indeed, there are three types, or patterns, in which two edges may intertwine: an \emph{alignment} $AABB$, a \emph{nesting} $ABBA$, or a \emph{crossing} $ABAB$.
 Then a bipartite matching is precisely one with no alignments.

-In \cite{DGR-match} we showed that for each of the three patterns, a.a.s.\ the largest size of a sub-matching of $\rm(n)$ with all pairs of edges forming that pattern has size $\Theta(\sqrt n)$.
+It has been known (see \cite{JSW} for alignments, \cite{BaikRains} for nestings and crossings, see also \cite{DGR-match}) that for each of the three patterns, a.a.s.\ the largest size of a sub-matching of $\rm(n)$ with all pairs of edges forming that pattern has size $\Theta(\sqrt n)$.
 It follows that a.a.s.\ $Y=\Omega(\sqrt n)$.
 Here we show that, in fact, a.a.s.\ $Y$ is a linear function of $n$.

 \begin{theorem} There exists a constant $C>0$ such that, a.a.s.,